DamaneDz/x00xinfo/README.md

   Twitter:@DamaneDz

-  P.S: If The Tool Will Not Work Good Try To Crypt IT
+  P.S: If The Tool Won't Work Good Try To Crypt IT (USE a PHP Obfuscator)

   The Last Update:27/04/2013